noimage

 Samant’s art reflected the full gamut of historical, spiritual and quotidian experience, so that one day’s theme might illustrate a scene from Hindu scripture and the next day’s subject might be a seaside festival.
 In his technical experimentation and the range of his subject matter, Samant forged his own path through traditional and modern Indian painting as well as the New York art world.
 With one foot in the distant past and the other in the contemporary, Samant epitomized the role of the individualist who finds inspiration strewn across the ages and then speaks in a voice that reflects his own time.

-Born in Mumbai in 1924, Mohan Samant was an early Indian modernist painter and member of the Progressive Artists Group.
-He was also a lifelong player of the sarangi, an Indian bowed string instrument.
-He received his diploma from the Sir J.J.
-School of Art in 1952, where he studied under Shankar Balwant Palsikar.
-In 1954 he was awarded the Governor’s Prize and the silver medal for watercolors at the Bombay Art Society Annual Exhibition.
+Mohan Samant (1924-2004) was born in Bombay and was an early Indian modernist painter and member of the Progressive Artists’ Group.
+In 1952, he received his diploma from the J.J.
+School of Art, where he studied under Shankar Balwant Palsikar.
+He was then awarded the Governor’s Prize and the silver medal for watercolours at the Bombay Art Society Annual Exhibition in 1954.

-In 1956 Samant was awarded the Gold Medal at the Bombay Art Society’s group exhibition, another at the Calcutta Art Society show, and the Lalit Kala Akademi-All India Award.
-Samant spent 1957-58 in Rome on a scholarship awarded by the Italian government.
-In February 1959, a Rockefeller Fellowship took him to New York City, where he would remain until 1964.
+In 1956, Samant received three awards: a gold medal at the Bombay Art Society’s group exhibition, another at the Calcutta Art Society show, and the Lalit Kala Akademi-All India Award.
+Samant spent 1957 to 1958 in Rome on a scholarship awarded by the Italian government.
+In February 1959, he received a Rockefeller Fellowship in New York City, where he lived until 1964.

-Samant spent 1965–68 in Mumbai.
+Samant returned to Bombay from 1965 to 1968.
 During that time his work was still shown in New York, where he was represented by World House Galleries.
-In 1968, Samant, left India permanently.
-Samant went back to New York, where he continued to work and to exhibit internationally.
+In 1968, Samant left India permanently.
+He went back to New York, where he continued to work and to exhibit internationally.